Series: Tales of Silver Downs #4

 Swan is available exclusively to newsletter subscribers.
 Subscribe to claim your free copy today.

 The sun sinks below distant mountains, sending a riot of colour through the sky.
 The lake in front of us reflects its hues: reds and oranges, purples and pinks.
-I inhale the crisp evening air, wishing I could draw the sunset's beauty down inside of me.
-Let its brilliant colours fill my emptiness and conceal the darkness that hides inside of me.
+I inhale the crisp evening air and wish I could draw the sunset’s beauty into me.
+Let its brilliant colours fill my emptiness and conceal the darkness that hides inside me.
 This is my prayer, although it is not one that would satisfy the priests.
 I exhale and let go of my bleak thoughts.

 “Hilde.”
 Drystan speaks barely loud enough to disturb my contemplation.
 He fears anyone else hearing.
 “They come soon.
 I feel it.”

 “I know, brother.”
 My voice is just as soft, although it sounds harsher to my ear, not melodic like his.
 Drystan could have been a druid with that voice.
 When he speaks, the world around us quietens, as if the elements draw closer to hear him.

 “You will protect them, won’t you, Hilde?”
 He turns to me and his eyes reflect the red of the sunset, making it seem as if their depths burn with fire.
 “You must protect them.
 The priests will kill them if they find out.”

 “I will protect them with my life,” I tell him.
 “Our brothers were wronged and it is our duty to provide them with safe harbour.”